In this sewing tutorial, I will talk about sewing thread sizes and how to choose a correct thread size for your project.

 Units used for thread size classification

-Weight of a thread is the length (in kilometers) of a length of thread that weighs 1 kilogram.
+The weight of a thread is the length (in kilometers) of a length of thread that weighs 1 kilogram.
 It shows how many kilometers of thread are needed to make 1kg.
-If weight is 40, it takes a length of 40km to make 1kg of thread.
-Lower the number, heavier the thread.
+If the weight is 40, it takes a length of 40km to make 1kg of thread.
+The lower the number, the heavier the thread.

 Weight for thick, heavy threads is a lower number (8, 10, etc).
 For thin, light threads it’s a higher number (50, 60).